Peter Mills (freedman)

 Peter Mills (October 26, 1861 – September 22, 1972) was the last known verified surviving American man born into legal slavery: he died in 1972 aged 110.

 Mills was born in Prince George's County, Maryland on October 26, 1861.
-After the Civil War, he worked on his father's farm every day during the week before leaving to work in Baltimore and Washington, DC where he dug sewers, was a bricklayer and plasterer and played baseball in his spare time.
+After the Civil War, he worked on his father's farm every day during the week before leaving to work in Baltimore and Washington, D.C. where he dug sewers, was a bricklayer and plasterer and played baseball in his spare time.
 Mills eventually moved to Pittsburgh after first visiting in 1881.
 Mills was killed by a driver in Pittsburgh, Pennsylvania on September 22, 1972.
 He outlived his five wives.